Nicolas-Hermet/Cardiologs_BackEnd/README.md

 **Bonus question**: We want to efficiently host delineations online and be able to quickly request a range of it (e.g.,the record between 2 and 3 pm on the third day).
 How would you achieve that?

+**Bonus Answer**: My guess is during the first parsing I would cut the file in two parts of 12 hours, then each of these parts in 2 as well, and so on, until obtaining 5 levels of granularity of files of different sizes.
+1 file of 24h (~5Mo)
+2 files of 12h (for a total of ~5Mo)
+4 files of 6h (for a total of ~5Mo)
+8 files of 3h (for a total of ~5Mo)
+24 files of 1h (for a total of ~5Mo)
+of course start and end time of each is stored in the file name.

+So this is a total of 25Mo to store instead of 5Mo.
+But this way, whatever timeframe the user is asking we can kinda binary search the best suiting file to parse.

+I would adjust the granularity depending on user's average behavior.

+But I'm wondering if it wouldn't be overkill if average records are about an initial 5Mo.

 ## How to...